motus/pytorch-annotated/libtorch/1_libtorch_classes.md

 [ATen/native/README.md](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/README.md)
 has a very detailed explanation of the code generation process from PyTorch contributor's point of view (mostly covering the **native** method).

-We will take a closer look at this metadata now and track a few methods from their implementation(s) to the corresponding Python bindings.